guojson/CG-ANER/README.md

 # CG-ANER
-the implementation of paper “Incorporating Contextual Embeddings and Glyph Features for Named Entity Recognition of Agricultural Diseases and Pests”
+the implementation of paper “Incorporating Contextual Embeddings and Glyph Features for Agricultural Named Entity Recognition”

 # Fine-tuning BERT mdoels